jthingelstad/thingles.github.io/_posts/2005/2005-07-14-mazie-turns-1-month.md

 - Family
 ---

 Today is Mazie's 1-month birthday!
 It's an odd stretch of time.
-It seems in some ways like forever ago that we were in the hospital and [brought her home]{% link _posts/2005/2005-06-15-happy-birth-day-mazie-kaye.md %}.
+It seems in some ways like forever ago that we were in the hospital and [brought her home]({{site.url}}{% link _posts/2005/2005-06-15-happy-birth-day-mazie-kaye.md %}).
 I look at her now and she's already grown so much.
 We have gotten over our regular panics and now just panic every once in a while.
 We no longer have to track feedings and diapers to make sure all the inputs and outputs are working right.

 Other milestones are starting to occur.
 Tonight, for the first time, I got to watch her all by myself for about an hour while Tammy went grocery shopping.
 We are teaching her to start taking a bottle, and it's not a very easy process.
 We are also trying to get her to accept a pacifier, but that also isn't going so well.
 She seems to only want the "real deal".